clarewest/targetage-pipeline/README.md

 An analysis of age-related disease targets using Open Targets Platform and Open Targets Genetics.

-Open Targets Platform aggregates data from a large range of sources, using "evidence" to make connections between "target" entities (a protein, protein complex, or RNA molecule) and "disease" entities (EFO terms).
+[Open Targets Platform](https://www.targetvalidation.org/) <sup id="a1">[1](#f1)</sup> aggregates data from a large range of sources, using "evidence" to make connections between "target" entities (a protein, protein complex, or RNA molecule) and "disease" entities (EFO terms).
 The evidence linking a target and disease is summarised as a target-disease association, with a score ranging from 0-1 to assist with prioritisation.
 Targets, diseases, and evidence are comprehensively annotated.

-Open Targets Genetics aggregates human GWAS and functional genetics data in a variant-centric manner to enable large-scale exploration and prioritisation of potential causal variants and genes.
+[Open Targets Genetics](https://genetics.opentargets.org/) <sup id="a2">[2](#f2)</sup> aggregates human GWAS and functional genetics data in a variant-centric manner to enable large-scale exploration and prioritisation of potential causal variants and genes.
 It provides a disease-agnostic Variant to Gene (V2G) mapping and a disease-specific Locus to Gene (L2G) mapping for trait-associated loci, with both using a score ranging from 0-1.
 The L2G score  It also enables systematic comparison between studies, providing the number of shared independently-associated loci between studies, and performing pairwise colocalisation analysis.

 ** Data